Hong Kong Basic Law: Effect of national laws

 Except the Basic Law and the Constitution, national laws are not enforced in Hong Kong unless they are listed in Annex III and applied by local promulgation or legislation.
 When national laws are enacted locally by the Legislative Council, the local version adapts to the context of Hong Kong for the national law to have full effect.
-The NPCSC has the power to amend legislation included in Annex III after consulting its Basic Law committee and the Hong Kong government.
+The NPCSC can amend legislation included in Annex III after consulting its Basic Law Committee and the Hong Kong government.
 Laws in Annex III must be those related to foreign affairs, national defence or matters not within Hong Kong's autonomy.

 As of June 2020, Annex III includes laws on the designation of capital, national flag and anthem, territorial claims, nationality, diplomatic privileges and immunity, garrisoning of the People's Liberation Army and crimes involving national security.
 In May 2020, the National People's Congress announced that the NPCSC would enact a national security law tailored for Hong Kong in response to the 2019–20 Hong Kong protests.
 The law was added to Annex III and promulgated without being passed in the Legislative Council.

 National laws can be applied if they only affect an area in Hong Kong.
 In 2018, the Hong Kong West Kowloon station of the Guangzhou–Shenzhen–Hong Kong Express Rail Link was completed to include a section where mainland Chinese officials are allowed to exercise Chinese laws, an arrangement that intended to reduce the time needed for immigration.
 The effectiveness of Chinese law inside Hong Kong territory was challenged in the same year in the Court of First Instance.
 The court ruled that the Basic Law is a flexible constitution and as such can be interpreted for the needs of economic integration; the arrangement of having mainland Chinese laws in Hong Kong for the purposes of customs, immigration and quarantine does not contravene the "one country, two systems" principle.

 National security law

 Article 23 requires Hong Kong to enact local national security laws that prohibit treason, secession, sedition, subversion against the central government, theft of state secrets and foreign organisations from conducting political activities in Hong Kong.
 In 2003, the Hong Kong government tabled the National Security (Legislative Provisions) Bill 2003, which triggered widespread protest.
 The proposed legislation gave more power to the police, such as not requiring a search warrant to search the home of a suspected terrorist.
 After the demonstrations and the withdrawal by the Liberal Party of their support for the bill, the government shelved the bill indefinitely.

+In 2024, the Hong Kong enacted the Safeguarding National Security Ordinance to implement Article 23.
+The bill includes five areas of national security crimes: treason, insurrection and incitement to mutiny, theft of state secrets and espionage, sabotage, and external interference.